dfrtz/proving_grounds/README.md

 100% JS alternative to Plotly Dash DataTable, with full control over filtering and formatting.

-Uses standard HTML component trees, `MATCH` based callbacks, and `dash_clientside` to perform the same behaviors (and more) without any Typescript or custom React components.
+Uses standard HTML component trees, `MATCH` based callbacks, and `dash_clientside` to perform the same behaviors (and more) without any Typescript (uses JS only for React component).
 The tree can be created in Python or JavaScript, as long as the required components are added.

 Also provides a general example for other custom "State" type classes that can be used to make JavaScript